loelschlaeger/fHMM/README.md

 This repository provides R and C++ code for fitting (hierarchical) hidden Markov models (H)HMMs to [financial data](#data).

 ## Data
-The code is designed for closing prices of financial time series provided by https://finance.yahoo.com/.
-The data must be in csv-format, containing columns named "Date" and "Close", and must be saved in the folder `"./data/"`.
+The code is intended to be used on closing prices of financial time series provided by https://finance.yahoo.com/.
+The data must be in csv-format, containing columns named "Date" and "Close", and must be saved in the folder `"./data"`.
 Additionally, data can be simulated.

 ## Getting started
 The file `main.R` presents the workflow:
 1. Run code chunk 1 to initialize the code.
-Two paths are printed, first where you have to provide the [data](#data) and second where the [results](#results) are saved.
+The paths for the [data](#data) and the [results](#results) are printed.
-2. Run code chunk 2 to set and check the model's [controls](#controls) `controls`.
-You can only proceed if `check_controls(controls)` is successfully called.
+2. Run code chunk 2 to set and check the model's [controls](#controls).
 3. Run code chunk 3 to fit the model to the [data](#data).
 4. Run code chunk 4 to decode the hidden states.
 5. Run code chunk 5 to visualize the [results](#results).